Konga (film): Novel and comic book adaptations

-A novelization of the film was released in paperback at the time of its original release (Konga by Dean Owen (real name: Dudley Dean McGaughey) (Monarch Books 1960)).
+A novelization of the film was released in paperback at the time of its original release as Konga by Dudley Dean McGaughey under the pseudonym Dean Owen (Monarch Books 1960).

 From 1960 to 1965, Charlton Comics published 23 issues of the comic book Konga.
 It included work by Spider-Man co-creator Steve Ditko.
 The series was renamed Fantastic Giants with issue #24, which turned out to be the last issue of the series.

 Konga also appeared in a three-issue miniseries that started off as The Return of Konga, before it was renamed Konga's Revenge with issue #2.
-The series ran from 1962 to 1964.
-This was followed by a one-shot reprint of issue #3 in 1968.
+The series ran from 1962 to 1964 and was followed by a one-shot reprint of issue #3 in 1968.

 In 1990, Steve Ditko illustrated a back-up story in Web of Spider-Man Annual #6 called "Child Star".
 In this story, Captain Universe creates huge versions of toys based on Gorgo and Konga to battle giant monsters that are attacking the neighborhood.
 For copyright reasons, Konga's name was altered to "Kongo".
 This sequence was Ditko paying homage to his earlier work with these two characters in their 1960s Charlton Comics comic book series.

 Some of these issues were reprinted (in black and white) in a trade paperback in 2011 called Angry Apes n' Leapin Lizards.